This blog post contains affiliate links. Read my full disclosure here.

 Today was a miserable day here.
 It snowed!
 Ugh.
 So much for spring.
 I thought March was supposed to come in like a lion and out like a lamb.
 Apparently, it’s a snow white lamb.

-So, being a cold, dreary day, I thought I would work on a craft project that I had been meaning to get to for a while.
+So, being a cold, dreary day, I thought I would work on a craft project that I had meant to get to for a while.
 It’s a pretty quick DIY project, not counting time to dry.
 It’s also very easy, making this a great project for beginner DIYers.

 Optional supplies, if desired: